Does Honey Go Bad: Signs of Spoiled Honey

 Temperature also plays a role in keeping honey at its best quality.
 Very high temperatures may damage some of its antimicrobial properties.

 However, lower temperatures can increase the rate of crystallization.
-Crystallization is a natural process that does not necessarily mean that anything is wrong.
+Honey crystallization is a natural process that does not necessarily mean that anything is wrong.

 But, it may not be the way you want to enjoy it.
 No, fear – you can decrystallize honey back to it’s natural state with a little patience.

 Keeping honey in bright light can cause it to darken faster.
-This does not mean it is unsafe to consume but is more of a cosmetic issue.
+This does not mean that the honey is bad or unsafe to consume- it is more of a cosmetic issue.
 Still, a dark container or dark cupboard is best.

 Things that Make Honey Spoil